 - Record the locations and the log of signal readings as well as data rates at outer boundaries.

-PTP full form is Point to Point and PTMP means Point to Multi Point.
+PTP full form is Point to Point and PTMP means Point to Multi-Point.
 PTP means one Location connected directly to the second location with Wireless connectivity called Point to Point connection.
-PTMP means one Point (Location) connected to Multi Point (Location) called PTMP Wireless connectivity.
+PTMP means one Point (Location) connected to Multi-Point (Location) called PTMP Wireless connectivity.

 1: Elevation of installation points

-Visit the site with GPS device and get the co-ordinate and both location.
+Visit the site with a GPS device and get the co-ordinate and both location.
 GPS will show both side Elevation height from sea level.

 2: Line of sight

 The line of sight also calls the feasibility of wireless connectivity and it should be clear to travel signal one location to another location to get wireless connectivity.

 Point to Point and Point Multipoint connectivity usage must be clear before suggesting any hardware.
 Confirm that Point to Point connection for CCTV camera, Internet, or any other type of application.